 On an as needed basis and following each quarterly Audit Committee meeting, the Audit Committee meets privately with both BDO USA and the Company's internal auditors, each of whom has unrestricted access to the Audit Committee.
 BDO USA's ultimate accountability is to the Board of Directors of the Company and the Audit Committee, as representatives of the Company's stockholders.
-The Audit Committee is also responsible for BDO USA's appointment, and approves in advance its engagements to perform audit and any non-audit services and the fee for such services.
+The Audit Committee is also responsible for the selection of BDO USA, and approves in advance its engagements to perform audit and any non-audit services and the fee for such services.